The Cambodian School on Koh Chang

 CKC faced closure mid 2015 as donations were not covering expenses.
 The school’s sole permanent teacher Uan, who has been with the school since it’s inception, did not drawing a salary for most of the past year.
 He has kept CKC running by living off of dwindling savings because he believes in the work he is doing.

-( In mid-September the school was closed for a couple of days as the teacher had to attend a funeral off the island.
+( The school was closed for a couple of days as the teacher had to attend a funeral off the island.
 A couple of Italian visitors to the island carried two large bags of rice down the muddy track to the school and found it was closed.
 They left a note. )

 How much does it cost to keep a school for 50 kids running for a year?